ibm-cloud-docs/account/trustedprofile-compute-tutorial.md

 5. Select the cluster that you created for this tutorial.
 6. Enter the value `default` in the namespace and service account fields.

-   A service account in {{site.data.keyword.containerlong_notm}} is identified by the namespace and service account name.
-For more information, see [Kubernetes service account token volume projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection){: external} and [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/){: external}.
+   The {{site.data.keyword.containerlong_notm}} namespace and service account names that you enter do not have to exist already.
+Any future namespaces or service accounts with these names can establish trust.
+To list existing namespaces, log in to your cluster and run `kubectl get ns`.
+To list existing service accounts, log in to your cluster and run `kubectl get sa -n <namespace>`.
+You can also enter `default` for both.
+For more information, see [How do I establish trust with the {{site.data.keyword.containerlong_notm}} service in a trusted profile?](/docs/account?topic=account-iamfaq#tp-kub-trust)
    {: note}

 7. Click **Continue**.